 Moving Averages: November Month-End Update

-The S&P 500 closed November with a monthly gain of 3.69% after three consecutive months of losses.
-All three S&P 500 MAs are signaling "invested" and three of the five Ivy Portfolio ETF MAs — Vanguard Total Stock Market ETF (VTI), PowerShares DB (DBC), and Vanguard FTSE All-World ex-US ETF (VEU) — are signaling "invested".
+The S&P 500 closed November with a monthly gain of 2.81% after a monthly gain in October of 2.22%.
+All three S&P 500 MAs are signaling "invested" and all five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), iShares Barclays 7-10 Year Treasury (IEF), and Vanguard REIT Index ETF (VNQ), and PowerShares DB Commodity Index (DBC) — are signaling "invested".
 In the table, monthly closes that are within 2% of a signal are highlighted in yellow.

 The Ivy Portfolio

 The above table shows the current 10-month simple moving average (SMA) signal for each of the five ETFs featured in The Ivy Portfolio.
 We've also included a table of 12-month SMAs for the same ETFs for this popular alternative strategy.

 For a fascinating analysis of the Ivy Portfolio strategy, see this article by Adam Butler, Mike Philbrick, and Rodrigo Gordillo:

 Backtesting Moving Averages